OnurGumus/onurgumus.github.io/_posts/2020-12-26-Functional-Programming.md

 - Good code is extendable.
 - Good code is less buggy.

 Functional programming is not some sort of code nor it is a language but a paradigm.
-You could probably go with the functional programming by using any language.
-However, some languages embrace it as a first class citizen (or even dictate it) whereas some languages tend to be challenging or they become too verbose to go with functional programming.
+You could probably go with functional programming by using any language.
+However, some languages embrace it as a first-class citizen (or even dictate it) whereas some languages tend to be challenging or they become too verbose to go with functional programming.
 Thus above items about the good code are not really relevant to the functional programming paradigm.
-I would like to emphasize once more as in the following:
+I would like to emphasize once more the following:

 - Functional programming **does not** necessarily lead to more maintainable code nor does it aim that.
 - The code written with functional programming languages **are not** necessarily more readable.
 - The practice of functional programming can also turn the code into spaghetti if one is not careful.

-Wow, if functional programming doesn't give me those aspects I care about my code, then why should I use it all?
+Wow, if functional programming doesn't give me those aspects I care about in my code, then why should I use it all?

 ## Why should I care about functional programming?